 Experiment With Intermittent Fasting

 If you have not explored intermittent fasting and the scale won’t budge, you may want to consider it.
 Intermittent fasting (IF) involves going without food for a certain period, usually between 16 to 48 hours.
 This practice has been shown to promote weight loss as well as a person’s overall health.

 A meta-analysis of various intermittent fasting studies reveals that it resulted in a 3 to 8 % weight loss with 3 to 24 weeks (7).
 IF does not specify which foods you should eat but focuses on when you should eat.
 Common methods of IF include fasting for 16 hours daily or 24 hours twice a week.

 You should consult a health care professional before experimenting with IF.
 And given that it might come with other health benefits alongside weight loss, it may be worth it.

 Lean and toned up body isn’t just a far-fetched fantasy.
 Check out the BetterMe app and watch it propel your weight loss journey into high gear!

 Eat More Vegetables

-Vegetables are nutrient-dense low calorie foods making them perfect for your weight loss diet.
-They are loaded with vitamins, are high in fiber, and low on carbs.
+Vegetables are nutrient-dense low-calorie foods making them perfect for your weight loss diet.
+They are loaded with vitamins, are high in fiber, and are low on carbs.
 If you can’t seem to shed any more pounds, eating more veggies might help.

 Studies reveal that diets that incorporate more vegetables result in the greatest weight loss (13).
 Sadly, many people do not eat enough of these foods.
 Eating more vegetables is an excellent way of reducing fat intake while controlling hunger levels.